bitovi/academy/src/typescript/1-why-typescript.md

 tsc helloworld.ts
 ```

-Change your user variable to an integer and compile again.
+Change your ``user`` variable to an integer and compile again.
 What do you think will happen?

-### Webpack demo here?